Sebo-the-tramp/Sebo-the-tramp.github.io/content/post/post_budapest/index.md

 # Post-thesis in Budapest

-I’m sipping hot coffee in a cafe in Budapest, only one after I defended my thesis.
-Thinking about my future, how to (not) answer my ex’s congratulations, planning the most amazing summer and how cute the barista is.
+I’m sipping hot coffee in Budapest, only one day after I defended my thesis.
+Thinking about my future, how (not) to answer my ex’s congratulations, planning the most amazing summer and how cute the barista is.

 Post hangover, all these thoughts hits me like a confused storm.
 I didn’t drink much yesterday and yet I feel like shit.
 I was on a good trajectory of not drinking anymore, then my life got fucked up and here I am enjoying life, or at least what people mean with enjoying.
 I’ll probably get another coffee to wake up a little more.
 In this physically place that is neither my home nor my place of study I allow things to wonder, give permission to not know and being lost.
 I usually know how to go from there, but this time I only know that I’ll figure it out.
 Once again.
 I guess I am not looking for an answer right now but I’m trying to figure out bunch of things.